andreacorbellini/waitpid/README.md

 # waitpid

-This package is a simple utility program traces the execution of the processes with the given PIDs and exits as soon as all the traced processes have terminated.
+This package is a simple utility that traces the execution of the specified processes and exits as soon as they have terminated.
+Optionally, it may report details about exit statuses and signals.

 This package comes with two programs: **waitpid** and **waitall**.
 The first can be used to wait for the specified PIDs, the latter can be used to wait for